top of page

 Be compassionate with yourself during the writing process.
 There will likely be tears.

-Check out Writing About My Dead Dog is Too Painful — Even So, I Keep Trying for additional writing safety.
+Check out Writing About My Dead Dog Is Too Painful — Even So, I Keep Trying for additional writing safety.

 The Questions...